adernalinehunter21/Projects/LOOPINMERN/README.md

-# Vote App
+# LoopIN App

-freeCodeCamp Build a Voting App created with the MERN stack
+ Build a LoopIn App created with the MERN stack

 ## User Stories